maxiao0234/SAVE/README.md

 python -m torch.distributed.launch --nproc_per_node=8 --use_env main.py --model save_deit_t16_224 --batch-size 64
 ```

+To modify the SAVE configurations, go to `models.py`.

 ## Visualization for one anchor

 We provide an example in this section